Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Introduction

 \section{Introduction}

 Handwriting remains a highly natural and efficient form of human communication.
 This makes \ac{OnHWR}, particularly \ac{IMU}-based systems, a critical interface for modern smart devices.
-Because dynamic handwriting data contains unique biometric traits that can reveal sensitive user information \cite{privacy1,privacy2}, users are often hesitant to transmit raw sensor trajectories to cloud servers.
+Because dynamic handwriting data contains unique biometric traits that can reveal sensitive user information~\cite{privacy1,privacy2}, users are often hesitant to transmit raw sensor trajectories to cloud servers.
 However, executing recognition locally imposes strict computational limits.
 While large-scale models offer high accuracy, they are frequently unsuitable for edge devices due to latency and memory constraints.
 Consequently, there is a critical need for efficient \ac{OnHWR} approaches that maintain high performance while staying within the hardware capabilities of portable electronics.

-Meeting these privacy, latency, and memory constraints is difficult with existing methods.
-Although modern encoder-decoder models achieve high performance, they often rely on complex architectures that result in high latency \cite{origaminet,trocr,htr-vt}.
-In resource-constrained environments, simply increasing model size to improve feature extraction is impractical.
-Therefore, we require training strategies that extract richer information from sensor data without increasing the computational load during inference.
+Meeting the privacy, latency, and memory requirements of on-device recognition limits the use of large or computationally heavy models.
+Although modern encoder-decoder architectures can achieve strong accuracy, many rely on complex components that are costly at inference time~\cite{origaminet,trocr,htr-vt}.
+In resource-constrained environments, simply increasing model size to improve feature extraction is therefore impractical.
+This motivates training strategies that improve recognition accuracy while keeping the deployed inference cost unchanged.

-Contrastive learning has become a standard technique in computer vision \cite{simclr,clip} for learning robust features by aligning similar representations, and this success has extended to time-series analysis \cite{cl_pt_1}.
-However, these methods typically use contrastive learning only for pre-training.
-In sequence recognition tasks, such as speech or \ac{IMU}-based handwriting recognition, models rarely combine contrastive objectives with the primary supervised loss during end-to-end training.
-As a result, the potential for contrastive learning to enhance feature quality directly during the main training phase remains largely unexplored.
+Contrastive learning has become a standard technique in computer vision for learning robust features by aligning similar representations~\cite{simclr,clip}, and this success has extended to time-series analysis~\cite{cl_pt_1}.
+However, these methods typically use contrastive learning only for pre-training, which is also true for sequence recognition tasks such as speech or \ac{IMU}-based handwriting recognition.
+Consequently, the potential for contrastive learning to enhance feature quality directly during the main training phase remains largely unexplored.